HTML Radio Buttons Change Images

 Let's do it again but swap two images this time.

 The following snippets are from this page:

 form should have the same

-name and the id of the main image should correspond to this name.
+name.
+The id of the main image should correspond to this name.
 The

 name/id should be different for each